Can you introduce yourself ? How old are you ? What have you been studying ?

 Why did you apply to this civic service ?

 I knew the civic services project for a long time, and I wanted to take part.
 It’s only when I stopped my studies that I joined it.
-Indeed, I felt like I was « useless ».
-I had the sensation that I was doing nothing, I wasn’t moving foward in my life and I wasn’t doing anything that would satisfy me intellectualy.
+Indeed, I felt like I was «useless».
+I had the sensation that I was doing nothing, I was’t moving forward in my life and I was’t doing anything that would satisfy me intellectually.
 Furthermore, I wasn’t feeling socially useful.
 I’ve always been attracted by art, would it be its technical or philosophical aspect, but I never took the time to dive into it.
 I was afraid that I wouldn’t be able to do or understand anything.
 The civic services project allow me to step in this field of activity.

 How do you take part in the Artecitya project ?